 - Is often forgetful in daily activities

 The latest research shows that ADHD seems to be the result of a part of the brain, called the anterior attention system, which is responsible for scanning for a stimulus to lock onto, being more active than the posterior attention system, which is responsible for locking on to one stimulus.
 When the brain cannot lock onto a stimulus, it continues scanning inappropriately, resulting in a lack of attention spans, hyperactivity and impulsivity.
 Ritalin, a stimulant similar to amphetamine, works by bringing both centers up in function.
 Although there is still a difference in their level of function, they both work sufficiently hard that the symptoms of ADHD temporarily disappear.

 Chiropractic treatment focuses on determining what the causes of the imbalance are, and correcting them.
 Typical approaches include nutritional changes, supplementation, and specific easy-to-perform exercises that are coupled with chiropractic adjustments.

 Baby (or infantile) colic is a relatively common condition affecting infants involving crying that won't stop for more than 3 hours, and is not caused by an underlying medical condition.
 Numerous studies over the years have shown a strong correlation between chiropractic therapy and resolution or reduction of colic symptoms.
 Many hypotheses exist to explain the development of infantile colic - why some children develop it and others do not.
-Birth trauma contributing to abnormal spinal biomechanics looks to be a major contributor, and this also explains why being treated by a chiropractor helps to resolve the problem.
+Birth trauma contributing to abnormal spinal biomechanics seems to be a major contributor, and this also explains why being treated by a chiropractor helps to resolve the problem.
 The techniques used to adjust infants are much different from those used to adjust adults.
 About as much force is used as would be applied when holding a ripe tomato.
 Many infants (and their parents) get relief from chiropractic therapy.